-Before surgery, exercise your sore leg every day as shown.
+Exercise your sore leg every day as shown.
 This way, your exercises should be easier to do after surgery.
 You can also exercise your healthier leg, so it is more prepared to take on the extra work required during recovery.
 Getting stronger now will speed your recovery.

 How do these exercises help?
 You will strengthen the muscles in your legs and buttocks.
-These will support your new knee joint.
+These will support your new hip joint.
 It's a good idea to strengthen your upper-body muscles, too.
 These will help you push yourself up from a chair, sit up and move around in bed.
 Strong arms will also help you use your crutches or walker.
-After surgery, a physical therapist will help you add these exercises to your daily routine.